alphashekar025/JumboFolder/README.md

 JumboFolder
 ===========

-This is an utility to find the large folders in Windows systems.
+This is an utility to find large folders in Windows systems.

 USEAGE:
 =======